Posts from February 2015.

 The sexual harassment case of Alexandra Marchuk v.
 Faruqi & Faruqi went to the jury late yesterday afternoon.
 For previous coverage of the trial, go here, here, here, here, here, and here.

 In closing arguments, the attorney for the defendants called Ms. Marchuk a "wolf" and said she had made up her allegations to get money.
-Among other things, he noted ...
+Among other things, he noted that her gynecologist, who she saw ...

 Robin Shea has 30 years' experience in employment litigation, including Title VII and the Age Discrimination in Employment Act, the Americans with Disabilities Act (including the Amendments Act).